aarakib/Fire-Detection/README.md

 # Fire-Detection
-This was a personal project tried fire detection using YOLOv4, R-CNN, SSD Algorithms
+This was a personal project that tried fire detection using YOLOv4, R-CNN, SSD Algorithms